DHL Logo

 DHL Logo History

-The DHL logo’s history is a journey from white cursive lettering on a red background to a complex graphic composition.
-And although the brand name has retained its original style, there are noticeable changes in the design of individual elements and the selection of colors.
+The history of the DHL logo is a journey from a white script on a red background to a complex graphic composition.
+Although the brand name has retained its original style, there have been noticeable changes in the design of individual elements and color selection.

 What is DHL?

-DHL is a German logistics company originally from the United States.
-It was founded in 1969 in San Francisco for courier delivery of parcels and express mail transportation of various correspondence.
-It has since expanded its operations worldwide.
-Its head office is in Bonn, Germany.
+DHL is a German logistics company originally from the USA.
+It was founded in 1969 in San Francisco for courier delivery of parcels and express transportation of various correspondence.
+Since then, the company has expanded its activities around the world.
+The company’s head office is located in Bonn, Germany.

 1969 – 1983